Christians consider Jesus the Christ

 might recover in Christ Jesus."

-Adam provided a framework for discussing the uniqueness of the birth of Jesus and the ensuing events of his life.
-The Nativity
+man versus Adam provided a framework for discussing the uniqueness of the birth of Jesus and the ensuing events of his life.

-of Jesus thus began to serve as the starting point for "cosmic Christology" in which the birth, life and Resurrection
+The Nativity of Jesus thus began to serve as the starting point for "cosmic Christology" in which the birth, life

-of birth and re-birth of Jesus from his Nativity to his Resurrection: following his birth, through his morality and obedience
+cycle of birth and re-birth of Jesus from his Nativity to his Resurrection: following his birth, through his morality and

 of Jesus thus created the author and exemplar of a new humanity.
 In this view, the birth, death and Resurrection of Jesus